codelaparotomy/umlm-radiomics/README.md

 # umlm-radiomics
-This reporsitory contains the pipeline developed for taking CT Scans (And eventually MRIs) of Uveal Melanoma Liver metastases and predicting their uveal melanoma immune scores for adoptive cell transfer selection
+This repository contains the pipeline developed for taking CT Scans (And eventually MRIs) of Uveal Melanoma Liver metastases and predicting their uveal melanoma immune scores for adoptive cell transfer selection

 - access DICOMS, covert to NiFti
 - manual segmentation with ITK SNAP